 Once the parties are in agreement on the terms of the LOI, it’s time for the parties to engage their respective attorneys who will negotiate the finer points of a comprehensive and legally binding purchase agreement.
 Colorado Business Exchange facilities the interaction between the attorneys, accountants, buyer and seller making sure the final contract accurately reflects the understanding of the parties.

 The process a buyer goes through to verify that the business is actually performing as represented by the seller is called due-diligence.
-This can be a very invasive process and typically lasts several weeks.
+This can be a very invasive process and typically lasts several weeks or even months.
 The buyer may audit the business records such as bank statements, ledgers, payroll and tax records, leases, equipment maintenance records, etc. Basically, the due-diligence process is the buyer investigating and confirming that the business is as they expect, and that it will continue to be successful after the transition.
 This is also the time for the seller to confirm that the buyer has the wherewithal to not only purchase the business, but to successfully run it.
 Colorado Business Exchange works with both parties to facilitate the due-diligence process.
 If due-diligence is successful, the sale moves forward.
 If not, it’s terminated.